LennaHammer/English/EVP/out/words_preposition.md

 /wɪðˈɪn/ LIMIT
 [B2]not outside the limits of something
 - We came within five points of beating them.
-- The project was completed well within budget.
+- The project was completed well within `budget`.

 ## 369. aboard ## adverb ; preposition
 /əˈbɔːrd/